 AHFS Drug Information® 2022 - Trusted by pharmacists and other healthcare professionals for over 60 years, AHFS® DI™ is the most comprehensive evidence-based source of drug information complete with therapeutic guidelines and off-label uses.

-AHFS Drug Information® 2021: is the only drug information resource curated by a not-for-profit scientific organization and the only remaining original federal compendium whose authority for establishing accepted medical uses includes the broadest scope of drugs and indications under Medicaid, Medicare Part D, and more.
+AHFS : is the only drug information resource curated by a not-for-profit scientific organization and the only remaining original federal compendium whose authority for establishing accepted medical uses includes the broadest scope of drugs and indications under Medicaid, Medicare Part D, and more.

-With expanded and revised content supported by more than 94,000 references and incorporating the advice of numerous subject matter experts, AHFS® DI™ helps you protect your patients.
+With expanded and revised content supported by more than 97,000 references and incorporating the advice of numerous subject matter experts, AHFS® DI™ helps you protect your patients and your practice.

-- Newly published information on breakthrough oncology drugs approved as part of the FDA's accelerated approval program
+- Breakthroughs in oncology approved under the FDA's accelerated approval program

 Expanded content on off-label uses, real-world data, and long-term clinical data